Princesseuh/astro-eleventy-img/README.md

 ### require is not defined

-Make sure to add the following to your `astro.config.js` config:
+Add the following to your `astro.config.js` config:

 ```js
 vite: {